 Beyond the improvement in shelter beds, the data also supports a chronic need for more permanent subsidized housing.
 Shelters are important but people also have the right to more stable living conditions.
-We call on the City and its partners to look at a breadth of potential solutions to increase access to subsidized housing.
+We call on the City and its partners to look at a breadth of potential solutions to increase access to the widest options of supportive, transitional and affordable housing.

 - Toronto homeless advocates say city's plans not enough to address shelter crisis, CBC News, February 6, 2018